 While we get closer to figuring out if a great, global flood did happen, we also face future massive flooding.
 Catastrophic floods threaten one billion people today and this number will rise to more than two billion by 2050 [source: United Nations].
 The combination of climate change, deforestation, rising sea levels and population growth threatens us with mounting risks for flooding.

-To learn more about floods, Noah and arks, float to the links on the next page.
+To learn more about floods, Noah and arks, float to the links below.